Frequently Asked Questions

 ☥) Why does your site spell /sS kmt/ "Sesh Kemet" when that is not accurate?

 Good question, the simple answer is, this is how most people write it and recognize it, especially those who would be coming regularly to my site or looking for a teaching site like this, are people who do not know the language as well as a linguist.
-No it is not pronounced "Sesh Kemet", actually it would be pronounced: saḥ kumat (Old Kingdom (OK), sakhe kamā (Middle Kingdom (MK), sakh kēmi (Late Kingdom (LK), sakh/ⲥⲁⲭ khēmi/ⲭⲏⲙⲓ (Lower Egypt (Bohairic Coptic (B) , saḥ/ⲥⲁϩ kēmə/ⲕⲏⲙⲉ (Upper Egypt (Sahidic Coptic (S)
+No it is not pronounced "Sesh Kemet", actually it would be pronounced something like saḥ kumat (Old Kingdom (OK), sakhe kamā (Middle Kingdom (MK), sakh kēmi (Late Kingdom (LK), sakh/ⲥⲁⲭ khēmi/ⲭⲏⲙⲓ (Lower Egypt (Bohairic Coptic (B) , saḥ/ⲥⲁϩ kēmə/ⲕⲏⲙⲉ (Upper Egypt (Sahidic Coptic (S)

 ☥) Help !
 I need some sort of starter guide?

-Step 1: familiarize yourself with the base Egyptian alphabet the ABC's as it were.
+Step 1: familiarize yourself with the base Egyptian alphabet the ABC's

 Step 2 : familiarize yourself with biliterals